louis77/valentina-go/README.md

 ## Limitations

 - Valentina does not support transactions
-- Valentina does not support implicit LastInsertId() when using Exec()
+- Valentina does not support implicit LastInsertId() when using Exec().
+You need to fetch it with `SELECT Last_RecID()`
-- Prepared statements are not yet implemented
+- Prepared statements work, the REST API doesn't supporting caching statements, so each execution of a prepared statement will send the full query text to the server
-- Expired REST sessions are automatically refreshed, queries will not fail because of an expired session.
-Make sure that your Valentina server license has appropriate number of sessions that you need.
+- Expired REST sessions are automatically refreshed, queries will not fail because of an expired session
+- If your license allows only a limited number of REST connections, don't forget to set the maximum open connections, i.e.: `db.SetMaxOpenConns(3)`

 ## Contributing